BEN FRANKLIN PIECES FOR STRING ORCHESTRA

 Ken’s passion for his profession and his students, as well as his quiet sense of humor, will be missed.

 Though he’s “retired,” Ken shows no signs of slowing down.
-A quick check of his website shows a full summer schedule of conducting and performing, then taking up the position as Concertmaster of the Bloomsburg Symphony in 2013-2014.
+A quick check of his website shows a full schedule of conducting and performing, and taking up the position as Concertmaster of the Bloomsburg Symphony in 2013-2014.

 - by Dennis Miller - Mansfield University Director of Public Relations